 - For bigger jobs: Invoice them and specify "Due within 7 days" or "Due on completion"

 Include your payment details (bank account or PayID) on the invoice.
-If they haven't paid by day 7, text or email a polite reminder: "Hi, just checking — did you receive the invoice?
-Payment is due this week".
+If they haven't paid by day 7, text or email a polite reminder.
 For overdue invoices, follow up again at 14 days.
 Consider a late payment fee (legal in Australia) of 5–10% after 30 days.
+For more on this, read our guide on how to chase late payments without burning bridges.

 Final documentation: